 DO apply moisturizer daily.
 Although you have oily skin, it is still important to apply moisturizer to keep your skin hydrated.
 To save time and protect your skin from the sun’s harmful ultraviolet rays, look for a moisturizer that also contains a broad-spectrum sunscreen with an SPF of 30 or higher.

 DO wear sunscreen outdoors.
 Sunscreen helps prevent sun damage that could lead to wrinkles, age spots, and even skin cancer.
-To prevent acne breakouts, look for sunscreens that contain zinc oxide and titanium dioxide, and do not use sunscreens that contain fragrance or oils.
+To prevent acne breakouts, look for sunscreens that contain zinc oxide and titanium dioxide, and do not use sunscreens that contain fragrances or oils.

 DO choose oil-free, water-based makeup.